steog88/PhysBiblio/README.md

 ### Experiments
 Separately from categories, you can organize papers published by experiments or collaborations and insert links to the experiment web page.
 When you assign a paper to an experiment, it will be classified also in the same categories of the experiment itself.

-### Profiles
-You may manage different profiles, each with different settings and independent databases.
-It may be useful if you want to maintain separate activities or collections independently one of the other.

 ### PDF
 A "Download from arXiv" feature is present for all the papers with an arXiv identifier.